The meteoric rise of Napoleon Bonaparte, France's most iconic general

 Napoleon and two other men then seized control of the councils and set up a provisional government in order to force changes through.

-The old directors were forced to resign, the councils were disbanded, and a new government, called the Consulate, was created.
+The old directors were forced to resign, the councils were disbanded, and a new government, called the Consulate, was to replace it.

 Further reading